eerdil/cvpr16/README.txt

 The implementation was used in:

-[1] Ertunc Erdil, Sinan Yildirim, Tolga Tasdizen, Mujdat Cetin, ìMCMC Shape Sampling for Image Segmentation with Nonparametric Shape Priorsî, Computer Vision and Pattern Recognition, CVPR 2016, Las Vegas.
+[1] Ertunc Erdil, Sinan Yildirim, Tolga Tasdizen, Mujdat Cetin, ‚ÄúMCMC Shape Sampling for Image Segmentation with Nonparametric Shape Priors‚Äù, Computer Vision and Pattern Recognition, CVPR 2016, Las Vegas.

 Any papers using this code should cite [1] accordingly.